CECG Home

 RESEARCH INITIATION GRANTS

-The objective of the program is to seed new efforts in the general area of environmental chemistry and geochemistry at Penn State.
+The objective of the program is to seed new efforts in the general area of environmental geochemistry and genomics at Penn State.
 Research projects may involve field studies, laboratory experiments or computation and can focus on any area of chemical research that has significant environmental implications.
 We encourage submission of proposals to fund the initiation of research projects for researchers to enter new fields that may lead to future extramural funding.
 We also encourage submission of cross-college proposals or proposals from personnel early in or returning to their research careers.

-Winners of the 2004 RIG competition follow.
+Winners of the 2011 RIG competition:.

 The proposal should be five pages or less (excluding references, figures, and CVs) and should include the following: